-As of December 31, 2022, and 2021, the Bank had credit transactions in the normal course of business with 11% and 10%, respectively, of its Class "A" and "B" stockholders.
+As of December 31, 2024, and 2023, the Bank had credit transactions in the normal course of business with 13% and 10%, respectively, of its Class "A" and "B" stockholders.
 All transactions were made based on arm's-length terms and subject to prevailing commercial criteria and market rates and were subject to all of the Bank's Corporate Governance and control procedures.
-As of December 31, 2022 and 2021, 12% and 8%, respectively, of the outstanding Loan Portfolio was placed with the Bank's Class "A" and "B" stockholders and their related parties.
-As of December 31, 2022, the Bank was not directly or indirectly owned or controlled by another corporation or any foreign government, and no Class "A" or "B"

-shareholder was the registered owner of more than 2.9% of the total outstanding shares of the voting capital stock of the Bank.
+As of December 31, 2024 and 2023, 7% and 6%, respectively, of the outstanding Loan Portfolio was placed with the Bank's Class "A" and "B" stockholders and their related parties.
+As of December 31, 2024, the Bank was not directly or indirectly owned or controlled by another corporation or any foreign government, and no Class "A" or "B" shareholder was the registered owner of more than 2.8% of the total outstanding shares of the voting capital stock of the Bank.

-In addition, the Bank had extended transactions, in the ordinary course of business, to three entities whose directors and/or executive officers are also directors of the Bank.
+In addition, the Bank had extended transactions, in the ordinary course of business, to three entities whose directors and/or executive officers are also a directors of the Bank.
 These entities were:

-- i.
-Sudameris Bank SAECA, of which the Bank's director, Roland Holst, is also a director.
-As of December 31, 2022, two loans remained outstanding to Sudameris Bank SAECA for the total amount of \$38 million.
-These loans were made in September 12 and October 28, 2022.
-These outstanding loans had a weighted average interest rate of 6.61%.
-During 2022, the largest amount outstanding was \$30 million. - ii.
-Banco do Brasil S.A., of which the Bank's director, Fausto de Andrade Ribeiro, was the Chief Executive Officer until 2022.
-As of December 31, 2022, six loans remained outstanding to Banco do Brasil S.A. in the total amount of \$181 million.
-These loans were made on January 14, March 15, April 12, May 31, June 10 and August 11, 2022.
-These outstanding loans had a weighted average interest rate of 2.95%.
-During 2022, the largest amount outstanding was \$50 million. - iii.
-Banco Votorantim S.A., of which the Bank's director, Fausto de Andrade Ribeiro, is also a director.
-As of December 31, 2022, one loan remained outstanding to Banco Votorantim S.A. in the total amount of \$20 million.
-This loan was made on April 13, 2022.
-This outstanding loan had a weighted average interest rate of 3.28%.
-During 2022, the largest amount outstanding was \$20 million.
+- Sudameris Bank SAECA, of which the Bank's director, Roland Holst, is also a director.
+As of December 31, 2024, three loans remained outstanding to Sudameris Bank SAECA for the total amount of \$65 million.
+These loans were made on August 9, August 22 and October 17, 2024.
+These outstanding loans had a weighted average interest rate of 5.95%.
+During 2024, the largest amount outstanding was \$65 million. - Banco do Brasil S.A., of which the Bank's director, Tarciana Gomes Medeiros, is the Chief Executive Officer and also a director.
+As of December 31, 2024, two loans remained outstanding for the total amount of \$100 million.
+These loans were made on April 30 and June 10, 2024.
+These outstanding loans had a weighted average interest rate of 6.27%.
+During 2024, the largest amount outstanding was \$100 million. - Banco Patagonia S.A., of which Banco do Brasil S.A. owns 80.39%, representing absolute shareholder majority.
+As of December 31, 2024, two loans remained outstanding for the total amount of \$10 million.
+These loans were made on October 29 and November 7, 2024.
+These outstanding loans had a weighted average interest rate of 7.68%.
+During 2024, the largest amount outstanding was \$10 million.

-All of the abovementioned loans were granted for commercial business purposes.
+All of the above mentioned loans were granted for commercial business purposes.
 The terms and conditions of the loan transactions, including interest rates and collateral requirements, are substantially the same as the terms and conditions of comparable loan transactions entered into with other persons under similar market conditions.
 In accordance with the Risk Policy and Assessment Committee's charter, Directors of the Bank shall not participate in the approval process for credit facilities extended to institutions in which they are Executive Officers or Directors, nor do they participate with respect to decisions regarding country exposure limits in countries in which the institutions are domiciled.

-For more information regarding the Bank's related party transactions, see Item 18, "Financial Statements," note 29.
+For more information regarding the Bank's related party transactions, see Item 18, "Financial Statements," note 27.